lue-bird/elm-syntax-type-infer/README.md

 -   add local types in a fully separate (optional!) step
 -   add more tests
--   optimize substitution scope: e.g. patterns should _never_
+-   optimize substitution scope similar to how patterns are currently inferred:
-    return substitutions.
-Instead, they should be applied as they are created
+    Substitutions should be applied as they are created except for partials and local variables
 -   (mutually) recursive type aliases can run into an infinite loop
 -   optimize equivalentVariablesMergeWithSetOf2, potentially de-optimize typedNodeReplaceTypeBy